 - The process is customized for each person.

 - The coach owns their development; the coach guides the process (through questions).

 - The coach is a thinking partner, not an authority/expert.

 - It is a developmental process over time, not an event.

 Despite this demand for coaching, the barrier has always been that it is difficult to “scale” the process, because of the cost and time needed for the coach.
 However, if greater ownership of development is transferred back to the individual, with HR, external experts, and managers seen as resources and support, there is no reason that these same principles could not be applied on a larger scale throughout an organization.

-While many organizations say that they need leaders at all levels of the business, a number of interviewees pointed out that this statement appears inconsistent with their practices, as long as they continue to train and develop only their “elite” managers.
+While many organizations say that they need leaders at all levels of the business, several interviewees pointed out that this statement appears inconsistent with their practices, as long as they continue to train and develop only their “elite” managers.

-Leadership development can become democratized, if workers get a better understanding of what development is, why it matters for them, and how they can take ownership of their own development.
+Leadership development can become democratized if workers get a better understanding of what development is, why it matters for them, and how they can take ownership of their development.

 Leadership Development for the Masses – What Development Might Look Like?

 Robert Kegan and Lisa Lahey (2009) suggest that you would know that an organization had people taking ownership of their ongoing development when you could walk into an organization and any person could tell you: